 There was a time when ultimate guides and blog posts were enough to differentiate you, but now they are nothing more than an expectation.
 Now, if you want to succeed with content marketing for accounting firms, you need to think outside of the box: be bold and take a new approach to things.
 That’s what will get you noticed and remembered.

-Frequently Asked Questions About Content Marketing for Law Firms
+Frequently Asked Questions About Content Marketing for Accounting Firms

-Experts disagree on how long a blog post should be in 2023.
-But it’s clear that Google is starting to recognise and reward longer posts over short-form content.
-What does Google class as long-form content?
+Experts disagree on how long a blog post should be, but it’s clear that Google is starting to recognise and reward longer posts over short-form content.
 Blogs between 1,760-2,400 words seem to perform better on average.

 Graphic design matters in marketing but is frequently overlooked.
-Attractive visuals when used in the right places and quantities can help make a brand memorable, visible, and communicate its values.
+Attractive visuals when used in the right places and quantities can help make your brand’s content memorable.
 Graphics must be used consistently alongside other forms of content to prevent brand confusion that might otherwise cause prospects to exit the sales journey